dr-guangtou/daily_astroph/astroph-1809.md

 #### [Wide-Field Optical Spectroscopy of Abell 133: A Search for Filaments Reported in X-ray Observations](https://arxiv.org/abs/1809.08241)
+    - **Interesting**
+    * we conducted a multi-object spectrographic campaign on the Baade 6.5m telescope around Abell 133; this resulted in a catalog of ∼3000 new redshift measurements, of which 254 are of galaxies near the cluster.
+    * we see no evidence that Abell 133 is dynamically disturbed; we reject the hypothesis that there is a kinematically distinct subgroup (p = 0.28) and find no velocity offset between the central galaxy and the clustr
+    * The spatial distribution of galaxies traces the X-ray filaments
+    * We also identify filaments in the large-scale structure of galaxies; these filaments approach the cluster from the direction the X-ray structures are seen.

 #### [Highly accreting quasars: The SDSS low-redshift catalog](https://arxiv.org/abs/1809.08310)